Dartmouth-CS50-Fall2021-Prioleau/project-sudoku-bug-exterminators/IMPLEMENTATION.md

 - Row checker

-	-Params: `Row Used`, `Row index` and `current number`
+	- Params: `Row Used`, `Row index` and `current number`
-	-Return: boolean
+	- Return: boolean
-		-true - if current number not in current row
+		- true - if current number not in current row
-		-false - if current number in current row -Implementation
+		- false - if current number in current row
+	- Implementation
 		- `row index` to get the set of current row used numbers
 		-  use set_find to check the exisitance
 		-  return the result